 HIMSS Analytics stated that, “The EHR represents the ability to easily share medical information among stakeholders and to have a patient’s information follow him or her through the various modalities of care engaged by that individual.”
 EHRs are designed to be accessed by all people involved in the patients care.
 This includes the patients themselves.
 Indeed, that is an explicit expectation in the Stage 1 definition of “meaningful use” of EHRs.

 With fully functional EHRs, all members of the team have ready access to the latest information allowing for more coordinated, patient-centered care.
 With EHRs:

 - The information gathered by the primary care provider tells the emergency department clinician about the patient’s life threatening allergy, so that care can be adjusted appropriately, even if the patient is unconscious.

-- A patient can log on to his own record and see the trend of the lab results over the last year, which can help motivate him to take his medications and keep up with the lifestyle changes that have improved the numbers.
+- A patient can log on to their own record and see the trend of the lab results over the last year.
+This can help motivate them to take their medications and keep up with the lifestyle changes that have improved the numbers.

-- The lab results run last week are already in the record to tell the specialist what she needs to know without running duplicate tests.
+- The lab results run last week are already in the record.
+This tells the specialist what they need to know without running duplicate tests.

-- The clinician’s notes from the patient’s hospital stay can help inform the discharge instructions and follow-up care and enable the patient to move from one care setting to another more smoothly.
+- The clinician’s notes from the patient’s hospital stay can help inform the discharge instructions and follow-up care.
+This enables the patient to move from one care setting to another more smoothly.